8483/notes/topics/startupSales.md

 -   Free trial gets you **none** of these.

 Instead, offer a first 30 days cancellation period on an annual contract.

+If you're ever going to **not** charge someone, put together an invoice anyway, with a 100% one-time discount, so that there's a record of the "value" of the job.

 ## Looking forward